-To determine if the concentration of digoxin in your blood is at a therapeutic level or to detect toxic levels of the drug
+To determine if the concentration of digoxin in your blood is at a therapeutic level or to detect toxic levels of the drug in your blood

 After the start of digoxin therapy and at regular intervals to ensure that drug levels are within therapeutic range (not too low or too high as to be toxic)

-A blood sample drawn from a vein in your arm
+A blood sample drawn by a needle from a vein

 When prescribed digoxin, you should discuss with your healthcare provider and pharmacist all other prescription and over-the-counter medications, dietary supplements, and herbal remedies you are taking.
 These can affect the level of digoxin in the blood and its effectiveness.
 Be sure to notify your healthcare provider about any changes in use of these products while you are taking digoxin.

-Prescription drugs that can interact with digoxin include: quinidine, flecainide, verapamil, amiodarone, amiodarone, azole antifungals (such as itraconazole, ketoconazole), cyclosporine, lapatinib, macrolide antibiotics (such as clarithromycin, erythromycin), propafenone, ranolazine, rifampin, and ciprofloxacin.
+Prescription drugs that can interact with digoxin include: quinidine, flecainide, verapamil, amiodarone, amiodarone, azole antifungals (such as itraconazole, ketoconazole), cyclosporine, lapatinib, macrolide antibiotics (such as clarithromycin, erythromycin), propafenone, ranolazine, rifampin, eliglustat and ciprofloxacin.
 Herbal remedies such as St. John's wort, oleander, and lily of the valley may affect levels of digoxin in the blood.
 Eating licorice may also affect blood levels of the drug.

 In cases where toxic levels of digoxin are found, a healthcare practitioner may administer a specialized antidote (digoxin immune FAB) to reverse the effects of the digoxin.